 - a.
 Describe the handout that you reviewed with a patient with heart failure.
 What are some important topics to emphasize for self-management of this condition? - 9.
-Review understanding of learning objectives: Perform capillary puncture and obtain blood glucose reading. - a.
-Evaluate your explanation of the blood glucose procedure to Mr. Fernandez.
-How did it go? - b.
-Evaluate your performance of the capillary blood glucose procedure.
-Is there anything you would do differently if you could "do over?" - 10.
-Review understanding of learning objectives: Obtain clean catch midstream urine sample and perform urinalysis using reagent strips - a.
-Evaluate your explanation of the clean urine catch procedure to Mr. Fernandez.
-How did it go?
-If you could "do over," would you explain anything in a different manner? - b.
-Why is the clean catch procedure important for an accurate sample? - c.
-Explain how you evaluated the reagent strip. - 11.
 Summarize/Take Away Points: - a.
 "In this scenario you assisted in caring for a Hispanic male patient with chronic heart failure.
-You performed a capillary blood glucose and obtained a clean catch urine sample for urinalysis.
 What is one thing you learned from participating in this scenario that you will take into your nursing practice?"
 (Ask each student to share something unique from what the other students share.)